FREQUENTLY ASKED QUESTIONS

 What programs are offered at Laguna College of Art and Design?

 Laguna College of Art + Design (LCAD) is a nationally and regionally accredited, non-profit, private, visual arts college with seven undergraduate programs and a graduate department.
-LCAD offers a Bachelor of Fine Arts degree in Animation, Drawing and Painting, Entertainment Design, Game Art, Graphic Design + Digital Media, and Illustration.
+LCAD offers a Bachelor of Fine Arts degree in Animation, Drawing and Painting, Illustration in Entertainment Design, Game Art, Graphic Design + Digital Media, and Illustration.

 Within Illustration and Graphic Design + Digital Media, LCAD offers several tracks of specialized study, including Illustration with a Drawing and Painting emphasis, Illustration with an Entertainment emphasis, Design + Digital Media with an Illustration emphasis and Design + Digital Media with an Action Sports emphasis.
 LCAD also offers minors in Art History, Creative Writing and Sculpture.

-The graduate program awards a Master of Fine Arts in Art of Game Design, a Master of Fine Arts in Drawing, and a Master of Fine Arts in Painting.
+The graduate program awards a Master of Fine Arts in Game Design, a Master of Fine Arts in Drawing, and a Master of Fine Arts in Painting.
 LCAD also offers a Post-Baccalaureate Program.

 Non-degree seeking students may also enroll in our Certificate Program, but must submit to the same application process.